What is Server Virtualization?

 - Full Virtualization: Full virtualization uses a hypervisor, a type of software that directly communicates with a physical server's disk space and CPU.
 The hypervisor monitors the physical server's resources and keeps each virtual server independent and unaware of the other virtual servers.
-It also relays resources from physical server to the connect virtual server as it runs applications.
+It also relays resources from the physical server to the correct virtual server as it runs applications.
 The biggest limitation of using full virtualization is that a hypervisor has its own processing needs.
 This can slow down applications and impact server performance.

 - Para-Virtualization: Unlike full virtualization, para-virtualization involves the entire network working together as a cohesive unit.
 Since each operating system on the virtual servers is aware of one another in para-virtualization, the hypervisor does not need to use as much processing power to manage the operating systems.

-- OS-Level Virtualization: Unlike full and para-virtualization, OS-level visualization does nott use a hypervisor.
+- OS-Level Virtualization: Unlike full and para-virtualization, OS-level visualization does not use a hypervisor.
 Instead, the virtualization capability, which is part of the physical server operating system, performs all the tasks of a hypervisor.
 However, all the virtual servers must run that same operating system in this server virtualization method.